yermancinto/SDCND_Traffic_sign_classifier/README.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 61st cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 27th cell of the Ipython notebook.

-For the first image, Priority sign has the higher probability, but still Yield sign has a 36%.
-For the rest of the images the model identifies easly the traffic sign.
+Except for the second image, the NN identifies easily the traffic signs.
+It is possible that for the second image, the white spot beside the arrow confuses the NN giving a 28% probability to "No passing" traffic sign

 See below detailed predictions:

 1st image: